Helping our Urban Insects

 One more thing: No prior knowledge is necessary to help us: we’ll share knowledge and expertise – all that you need to know and more!

-1) Plant Community Assessment.
-First, we need to record the plants of the center (plant baseline).
+□ Plant Community Assessment.
+We survey regularly the plants of the center (plant baseline and changes).

-3) Arthropod Abundance Survey.
-We’ll also survey at regular intervals specific trees (and inspect tagged branches in those trees) and count and record any insect that land or feed on it.
+□ Arthropod Abundance Survey.
+We’ll also survey at regular intervals specific trees (and inspect tagged branches in those trees) and count and record any insects that land or feed on it.

-▹ A quick note about protocol: There is a protocol in place to record our observations.
-We’ll train you about how to upload reliable records and have fun while doing it!
-But, in short, the data is recorded in 2 very cool open science platforms -one linked to a project with the University of North Carolina, both platforms have international outreach.
+▹ A quick note about protocol: We have data protocols in place to record our observations.
+We train our volunteers on how to upload reliable records and have fun while doing it!
+The data is recorded in engaging open science platforms.

-Claire will be leading those surveys, and you’ll have a great opportunity to learn and practice until you want to do it on your own – unsupervised – or not: it’s fine to keep wanting to do it in a group setting ツ The goal, besides community and science building, is also to have you monitoring when we can’t, and supply additional data.
-The more regular and continuous our surveys are, the better it is for our pollinators, our scientists and ourselves as human Earth-citizen!
+The EwA team leads regular surveys at the center, and if you’re new to it, you’ll have a great opportunity to learn and practice until you want to do it on your own – unsupervised – or not: it’s fine to keep wanting to do it in a group setting ツ The goal, besides community and science building, is also to have you monitoring when we can’t, and supply additional data.
+The more regular and continuous our surveys are, the better it is for our pollinators, our scientists, and ourselves as human Earth-citizen!

 Our question to you: When is your general day/time availability?
 (Give us options if possible).
-And if you are still interested we invite you to subscribe to our forum, so that you get updated about results, coming short-notice visits, etc.
+And if you are interested to join or dab to see if it’s for you we invite you to subscribe to our forum, so that you get updated about results, coming short-notice visits, etc.

 Anybody really.
 We train our citizen scientists anyway!